Project Management for Marketing: Complete Guide (2025)

 The reality for many of today’s project managers is that they are no longer asked to generate authentic, bottom-up schedules and cost estimates.
 They’re instead given those values as targets and then have to force-fit their plans to suit the situation.

-- Make sure to foster historical data, such as reports on estimated vs actual time, in order to be more secure in your future estimations
+- Make sure to keep historical data documented, such as reports on estimated vs actual time, in order to be more secure in your future estimations

 - Work on open and transparent communication — if you provide clients with insights on your circumstances, you’re liker to avoid sudden requests for changes in project scope

 Don’t go into a marketing initiative without defining exactly why you’re pursuing a project and what you want to get out of it.
-The main way to ensure that you’re working towards a tangible goal is by monitoring key project and agency metrics.
+The main way to ensure that you’re working towards a tangible goal is by monitoring key project and business metrics (like the amount of billable hours, or employee utilization rate).

 Some of these metrics include: